 They ask her this question to accuse her of doing evil.
-This question can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You have brought us here to make us poor!"
 (See: Rhetorical Question)

 to make us poor